mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 \* I've made a slight change to how I count "sales revenue."
 Previously, I was just adding up all the money that came in, including tax and shipping.
 With 45% of my orders this month coming from international customers, shipping is a much larger percentage of sales, so starting in September, "sales revenue" excludes taxes and shipping.
 {{</notice>}}

-Sales were closed
-Sales are up a bit, but these metrics are confusing.
-For half of August, I closed sales to work on the power issue.
-Through most of September, sales were either closed or backordered.
+Sales are up a bit, though there's a bit of noise in the data given that everything was listed as backordered for most of August and September.
+Visits are down, which is unsurprising given the lack of advertising or new content on the site.

 ## Manufacturing a power connector: from start to finish

-(Aug 27)
+Last month, I discovered that I had been [powering my TinyPilots incorrectly](/retrospectives/2020/09/#why-oh-y-cables), so I paused sales until I could fix the issue.
+The fix involved manufacturing a brand new circuit board from scratch while simultaneously 3D printing plastic enclosures for the board.
+I had never done either before, but I needed the new component urgently, as my sales were frozen until I could produce it at scale.

+Here's what that process looked like from start to finish:

 ### Day 1

 The engineering firm begins work on the circuit board for the power connector.

 It's a simple enough board that they're able to design it and order 100 printed circuit boards from China that same day.

 ### Day 2